ArthurYdalgo/laravext/docs/quickstart.md

 <!-- tabs:end -->

 Now you'll need to define your types.
-Create a `types` directory in your `./resources/js` directory, and create a `laravext.d.ts` file in it.
+Create a `@types` directory in your `./resources/js` directory, and create a `laravext.d.ts` file in it.
 Here's what needs to be inside of it:

 <!-- tabs:start -->